 The Harrison Institute provides services that make democracy work.
 We support actors who make and shape policy – government and corporate, local and global.
 Our clients include nonprofit coalitions and decision-makers – legislators, attorneys general, local governments, national associations, and global policy networks.

-The Institute’s Policy Clinic involves students in each of four policy teams to advance client goals: climate, health/food, human rights, and trade.
-See links to the right for the work of each team and student projects.
+The Institute’s Policy Clinic involves students in each of four policy teams to advance client goals: community equity, health/food, labor and human rights, and trade policy.
+See links to the right for student projects and the work of each team.

 Harrison Institute News

 The George Richmond Foundation renewed its support for the Harrison Institute's work on expanding access to oral health services for low-income families and children with special needs.
 Led by Sara Hoverter, the institute has developed a set of policies that include contracts for Medicaid-funded services, transportation programs, community partnerships with dental schools, and expanding services of dental hygienists.
 Starting in the autumn of 2021, Sara will work with the DC Pediatric Oral Health Coalition and others to develop legislation for the DC Council.